 The Whaler’s Inn has been a site of hospitality and commerce in Downtown Mystic for over 125 years.
 Comprised of five buildings from different historical eras, the Inn is located along East Main and Cottrell Streets.
 Each of its buildings has a distinct history and personality, but all reflect the culture and character of coastal New England.

-The building we refer to as “The Main Inn” houses sixteen guest rooms and Restaurant Bravo Bravo.
+The building we refer to as “The Main Inn” houses sixteen guest rooms.
+The first floor common areas are being renovated and refreshed to better accommodate our guests this Summer (2019).
 It was built circa 1920 and was originally called “The Clinton Building” after hotelier J. Clinton Fitch.

 For most of the building’s history, the second and third floors have offered rooms for rent, while the first floor has been the site of commercial businesses, including a Ford Model-T showroom, a gift shop, and a hardware store.